 A: A minimum of 30 graded semester hours must be earned at ONU to receive graduation honors.
 The university recognizes, confers at graduation, and records on the diploma three classes of senior honors: cum laude, awarded to undergraduate and first professional degree students with a cumulative grade point average of at least 3.5; magna cum laude , awarded to students with a cumulative point average of at least 3.7; and summa cum laude , awarded to students with an accumulated grade point average of at least 3.9.
 A student must complete at least 30 semester hours of graded courses at Ohio Northern University to qualify for graduation with distinction.

 Q: Where can I get information about my "rank in class"?

-A: At the end of each term for students not in deferred academic status (having an "I" or "NR" in any class), the student rank by college, by class and by CUMGPA is prepared.
+A: At the end of each term for students not in deferred academic status (having an "I" any class), the student rank by college, by class and by cumulative GPA is prepared.
 This information can be obtained from the student's college dean's office.

 Getty College of Arts & Science